AkiraBrahe/BTX_ExpansionPack/README.md

 <br>The archive includes a modified version of Playable Tanks/VTOLs.

 ### Optionals
-- Enable DHS Changes, which gives all DHS in the engine 6 heatsinking instead of 4, by setting "Enabled" to true in the mod.json file of the mod.
+- **For all DHS in the engine to dissipate 6 heat instead of 4**:
+  - Enable the `BTX_DHS_Changes` mod by removing the `.bak` extension from its mod.json file.
+- **For the AI to use different types of ammo randomly during combat**:
-- Enable Shell Shuffler, which makes the AI use different ammo types at random, by removing the date part from one the two mod.json files of the mod.
+  - Enable the `Shell Shuffler` mod by removing the date part from one of its two mod.json files.
+- **To disable playable vehicles**:
+  - In the `BTSimpleMechAssembly` mod.json file, change `"SalvageAndAssembleVehicles"` to `"false"`.
+  - Remove these mods from your mods folder: Abilifier, AbilityRealizer, BTX_CustomPilotDecorator, BTX_PlayableVehicles, and Lifepaths.

 ## Credits